extremetuesday/constitution/constitution.md

 ## Money and property

-1. Money and property must only be used for the charity’s purposes.
+1. Money and property must only be used for the Group’s purposes.

 2. Trustees must keep accounts.
 The most recent annual accounts can be seen by anybody on request.

-3. Trustees cannot receive any money or property from the charity, except to refund reasonable out of pocket expenses.
+3. Trustees cannot receive any money or property from the Group, except to refund reasonable out of pocket expenses.

-4. Money must be held in the charity’s bank account.
+4. Money must be held in the Group’s bank account.
 All payments must be signed by 2 trustees.

 ## Dissolution